suzumiyakaede/Office-Tool-docs/docs/deploy/deploy.md

-# 部署示例
+# Deployment Examples

-部署 Office 时，安装和卸载可以同时进行，因此你可以将多个步骤结合在一起，无需分开执行。
+When deploying Office, installation and uninstallation can occur simultaneously, so you can combine multiple steps without having to perform them separately.

-::: tip 提示
+::: tip Tip
-**以下示例仅供学习或参考，实际部署时，请按照自己的需求或者实际情况进行配置。**
+**The following examples are for learning only.
+For actual deployment, please configure according to your needs or actual situation.**
 :::

-## 初次安装 Office

-### 安装 Microsoft 365 家庭版

-- 添加产品，选择 Microsoft 365 家庭版
-- 添加语言，选择简体中文

-开始部署。

-### 安装 Office 2019 批量版（2021 同理）

-- 添加产品，选择 Office 2019 专业增强版 - 批量版
-- 添加语言，选择简体中文
-- 更改通道，选择 Office 2019 企业长期版

-开始部署。

-### 安装 Office 2019 批量版（2021 同理，附带 Visio）

-- 添加产品，选择 Office 2019 专业增强版 - 批量版
-- 添加产品，选择 Visio 2019 专业版 - 批量版
-- 添加语言，选择简体中文
-- 更改通道，选择 Office 2019 企业长期版

-开始部署。

-## 新增产品

-### 新增 Visio 到现有安装中（Project 同理）

-- 添加产品，选择 Visio 2019 专业版 - 批量版

-根据自己的授权，你还可以选择零售版，使用账户或者密钥激活。

-开始部署。

-## 更改产品

-### 从 Microsoft 365 家庭版迁移到 Microsoft 365 企业版

-- 点击 Microsoft 365 家庭版的卸载，将其标记为即将卸载。
-- 新增产品，选择 Microsoft 365 企业版

-开始部署。

-## 语言

-语言的处理与产品相同，都是这么干。

-## 更改应用程序

-若要新增一个应用程序，请将其选中；若要卸载一个应用程序，请将其取消选中。

-其他不需要更改的应用程序保持原来的设置即可。

-确认完毕后，点击开始部署即可。

-如果应用程序中没有你想要的程序，比如 Access，那么新增一个产品，选择 Access 即可。

-## 迁移体系结构

-Office 部署工具支持将 Office 从 32 位更改为 64 位（反之亦可），自动化操作，无需过多的人工干预。

-首先将体系结构更改为自己想要的，如果你想迁移到 64 位的 Office。那么现在就选择 64 位。

-之后将 *高级设置 - 升级选项 - 迁移体系结构* 勾选，然后开始部署即可。Office 部署工具会首先将你的 Office 卸载，然后安装 64 位的 Office.
+## Fresh install

+### Install Microsoft 365 Family

+- Add product and select Microsoft 365 (Family & Personal).
+- Add language and select English.

+Start deploy.

+### Install Office 2019 Volume (2021 is the same)

+- Add product and select Office Pro Plus 2019 - Volume.
+- Add language and select English.
+- Change channel to Office 2019 Perpetual Enterprise.

+Start deploy.

+### Install Office 2019 Volume with Visio (2021 is the same)

+- Add product and select Office Pro Plus 2019 - Volume.
+- Add product and select Visio Pro 2019 - Volume.
+- Add language and select English.
+- Change channel to Office 2019 Perpetual Enterprise.

+Start deploy.

+## Adding products to an existing Office installation

+### Adding Visio (Project is the same)

+- Add product and select Visio Pro 2019 - Volume.

+You can also choose a retail version and activate it with an account or a key.

+Start deploy.

+## Modifying products

+### Migrate from Microsoft 365 (Family & Personal) to Microsoft 365 Apps for Enterprise

+- Mark Microsoft 365 (Family & Personal) as uninstall.
+- Add product and select Microsoft 365 Apps for Enterprise.

+Start deploy.

+## Languages

+Same as adding/modifying product.

+## Modifying applications

+Check an application that you want to install.
+Uncheck an application that you want to uninstall.

+Keep others that you don't want to change.

+Start deploy.

+If the applications does not have the items you want, such as Access, add a new product and select Access.

+## Migration architecture

+Office Deployment Tool supports changing Office from 32-bit to 64-bit (or 64-bit to 32-bit) automatically.

+First change the architecture to the one you want.
+If you want to migrate to 64-bit Office, then select 64-bit now.

+Chech *Advanced settings - upgrade settings - migrate architecture*, then start deploy.

+Office Deployment Tool will first uninstall your Office and then install the 64-bit Office.